List of international trips made by Mikhail Gorbachev

 This is a list of international trips made by Mikhail Gorbachev as the eighth and last leader of the Soviet Union.
 In this role he was General Secretary of the Communist Party from 1985 until 1991 as well as Chairman of the Presidium of the Supreme Soviet from 1988 to 1989 and President of the Soviet Union from 1990 to 1991.

 Summary of visits

+This is a list of international trips made by Mikhail Gorbachev as the eighth and last leader of the Soviet Union.
+In this role he was General Secretary of the Communist Party from 1985 until 1991 as well as Chairman of the Presidium of the Supreme Soviet from 1988 to 1989 and President of the Soviet Union from 1990 to 1991.

 1985

 The following are the international trips made by Gorbachev in 1985:

 1986

 The following are the international trips made by Gorbachev in 1986:

 1987

 The following are the international trips made by Gorbachev in 1987:

 1988

 The following are the international trips made by Gorbachev in 1988:

 1989

 The following are the international trips made by Gorbachev in 1989:

 1990

 The following are the international trips made by Gorbachev in 1990:

 1991

 The following are the international trips made by Gorbachev in 1991: